Ramones: Punk and hardcore

 The Ramones' pop-influenced style of punk rock has been credited for paving the way for the birth of pop-punk, being cited as an influence by those of Green Day, the Offspring, Blink-182, Fall Out Boy, New Found Glory, and Alkaline Trio.
+Green Day frontman Billie Joe Armstrong named his son Joey in homage to Joey Ramone, and drummer Tré Cool named his daughter Ramona.
+The Riverdales, who Armstrong produced, emulated the sound of the Ramones throughout their career.